oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/entity_names.md

 **Default behaviour**

 The bundled provider `Oro\Bundle\EntityBundle\Provider\EntityNameProvider` will resolve entity titles by trying to find suitable fields in the entity.
-First it tries to use one string field from the list 'firstName', 'name', 'title', 'subject' or if none of these is present, it will use a space-delimited concatenation of all non-serialized string fields.
+For 'short' format it tries to use one string field from the list 'firstName', 'name', 'title', 'subject' (in that order).
+For 'full' it will use a space-delimited concatenation of all non-serialized string fields.
 If some of the fields is found but the resulting title is empty (i.e. value of the fields is null) it will return the entity id.

-If no suitable fields are available (e.g. entity does not have any string fields) then another provider `Oro\Bundle\EntityBundle\Provider\FallbackEntityNameProvider` will try to construct a title in the form of 'Item #1' from the entity identifier.
+If no suitable fields are available (e.g. entity does not have any string fields) then another provider `Oro\Bundle\EntityBundle\Provider\FallbackEntityNameProvider` will try to construct a title in the form of 'Item #1' from the entity identifier and `oro.entity.item` translation key.